 Music selection should serve to accentuate the two horse and rider pairs.
 Matching strict tempo to both horses is not required.
 The music chosen must suggest the gait, and provide musical phrasing that can be interpreted through choreography.
 Does the musical phrase sound like a ten-meter circle?
 Does it sound like a leg yield or a half pass?
 Music for Pas de Deux is a wellspring of choices: classical, rock, jazz, pop, Broadway, soundtracks, even vocals.
 Just as in musical freestyles, maintaining a theme throughout is paramount.
 It is important to stay within the same musical genre.
 Using jazz for the trot and rock for the canter is jarring for both judges and audience.
 Pas de Deux offers riders a wonderful opportunity to tell a story through music and movements.

 Smooth editing is essential, especially since it is part of the music score.
 Transitions between the musical selections must flow without gaps or pauses.
-These "hiccups" of bad editing cause judges and spectators to loose their connection with your performance.
+These "hiccups" of bad editing cause judges and spectators to lose their connection with your performance.
 Digital editing allows music to be edited note by note for a seamless musical program.
 This can be done in a professional studio or on a home PC that has a software-editing package.